felixge/sqlbench/README.md

 # sqlbench

-sqlbench compares the runtime of one or more SQL queries with each other.
+sqlbench measures and compares the execution time of one or more SQL queries.

 ![screen recording](./recording/recording-min.gif)